gigaj0ule/system42/README.md

-# STM42: The answer to life, the universe, and everything STM32
+# STM42: The answer to life, the universe, and everything l

-# (c) ~j0ule 2019, 2020, 2021, All Rights Reserved
+(c) ~j0ule 2019-2022

 This is part of an STM32 Framework organized by ~j0ule for hobby projects.
 It is a work in progress.
 It is for non-commercial use only, unless explicit